 The atoms are deposited in a very thin layer 2 to 5 microns (.00008-.0002") thick – less than 1/20th the thickness of a human hair – but because the coating bonds to the faucet at an atomic level, the finish is dense and very hard.

-In abrasion tests, PVD finishes were found to be 10 to 20 times more scratch-resistant than the old standard: electroplated chrome.
+In abrasion tests, PVD finishes were found to be 10 to 20 times more scratch-resistant than the old standard: Electroplated chrome.

 Different finish colors and effects are possible by using different metals and varying the mix of reactive gases.